linyife/linyife.github.io/research.md

 Responsible for compiling the ecological protection compensation policies and measures in Shandong Province, and for analyzing the air quality compensation measures and the inter-provincial watershed compensation mechanisms.

+- **Distribution and Risk Assessment of Organic Matter and Heavy Metals in Sediments from Saihanba Water Systems**

+Comprehensive Environmental Internship II Project — Collaboratively Completed
+*July 2024 - August 2024*

+This study collected sediment samples from various rivers and lakes in the Saihanba region, with a focus on analyzing heavy metals and total organic carbon (TOC), while also documenting basic physicochemical properties such as pH.
+The distribution characteristics of heavy metals and TOC in the sediments were discussed, revealing significant variations among sampling points.
+Correlation analysis of different indicators showed strong relationships between specific heavy metal pairs: Cu-Cr, Pb-Cu, and As-Cu.
+A notable correlation was also observed between TOC in overlying water and surface water.
+Additionally, the analysis indicated that high TOC content in sediments promotes Zn deposition.
+Finally, based on the collected data and analytical results, ecological assessments of the Saihanba river and lake sediments were conducted using the Geo-accumulation Index (Igeo), Nemerow Comprehensive Pollution Index, and Potential Ecological Risk Index.
+The evaluation concluded that all measured indicators present low ecological risks.

+Responsible for overlying water filtration/dilution, TOC measurement, heavy metal-TOC correlation analysis, data compilation, PPT/social media/poster/video production, and correlation analysis section writing.

 - **Analysis of the Impact Mechanism of Indoor and Outdoor Air Pollution Under the Rural "Coal-to-Gas" Policy in Baoding City—An Empirical Study Based on Dual Perspectives of Regional Response and Farmer Behavior**

 Challenge Cup Special Contribution Project — Collaboratively Completed